gravital-hr/gravital-hr.github.io/index.md

             A "vending machine" for all the tools that enables your staff to simlpy do their job effectively.
         icon: bi-box-seam

+  - type: call-to-action.html
+    section_id: about
+    background_style: bg-primary
+    title: Do more, with less
+    text: |
+        How many **different software tools** do you use <br>for daily workforce management?

+        How much valuable time is waisted in gathering HR data <br>
+        for the employee’s journey **from different sources**?

+        How long you'll have to listen to complains from employees about the **multiple channels** for communication and work management?
+    actions:
+      - title: Find out how
+        url: '#pricing'
+        class: btn-light

 #  - type: portfolio.html
 #    projects: